What Is SAFe?

 The Scaled Agile Framework (SAFe®) helps businesses address the significant challenges of developing and delivering enterprise-class software and systems in the shortest sustainable lead time.
-It is as an online, freely revealed knowledge base of proven success patterns for implementing Lean-Agile software and systems at enterprise scale.
+It is a freely revealed, online knowledge base of proven success patterns, for people building the world’s most important software and systems.

-SAFe synchronizes alignment, collaboration, and delivery for large numbers of Agile teams.
+SAFe synchronizes alignment, collaboration, and delivery for multiple Agile teams.
 Scalable and configurable, SAFe allows each organization to adapt it to its own business needs.
-It supports smaller-scale solutions employing 50–125 practitioners, as well as complex systems that require thousands of people.
+It supports smaller-scale solutions employing 50 – 125 practitioners, as well as complex systems that require thousands of people.

 Improving System Development Outcomes